|

 ...

-In Princes of Florence, you play a Renaissance aristocrat,
+In Princes of Florence you are a Renaissance aristocrat,

-At the start of the game, many strategic options are available,
+start, many strategic options are available, but player decisions

 An aristocrat can gain prestige in many ways.
 The most common